EcceGratum/FileHashGuard/README.md

 # FileHashGuard
-Bash scripts that will generate and verify sha512 files for data integrity monitoring.
+Bash scripts that will generate and verify .sha512 files for data integrity monitoring.

+When you need to know when files have been corrupted but don't want or can't use ZFS or RAID.

 Custom scripts for Radarr &amp; Sonarr available.

 # Example
 Before using the script you have a file like this :